sandeep-kr-chaurasiya/weather/README.md

 ## License

 MyWeather is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact